BohdanVovkotrub/ytdownload/readme.txt

-Download cuted video from YouTube using YT-DLP and FFMPEG
+Download cropped video from YouTube using YT-DLP and FFMPEG

 0. FFMPEG and YT-DLP required.
 Please, install its.
 1. Unzip this archive